keithrbennett/life_game_viewer/README.md

 -*
 ```

-...represents a 2 x 2 matrix in which only the upper left and
+...represent a 2 x 2 matrix in which only the upper left and
-lower right cells were alive.
+lower right cells are alive.
 The final row's new line is optional.

 When you copy a new game's data into the application, it clears all other data and
 uses that as generation #0.